Vrixyz/pages/content/privacy-policy/_index.md

 class = "page single"
 +++

-__TLDR__: We do not use cookies and we do not collect any personal data.
+__TLDR__: I do not use cookies and I do not collect any personal data.

 ## Website visitors